abellaismail7/Athena/README.md

 	- **Linux Kernel development**: no life;

 - Git
-	to became really hard to manage and maintain all the changes and updates of your projects repository. thos same good resources:
+	to became really hard to manage and maintain all the changes and updates of your projects repository. those same good resources:

 	- **A Visual Git Reference** - Mark Lodato
 	- **Ry's Git Tutorial** - Ryan Hodson